bharagha/edge-ai-suites-smartnvr/metro-ai-suite/smart-nvr/docs/user-guide/Overview.md

   - Frigate is responsible for accepting live video input from different _Cameras_ and store the same in _Video store_.
 Frigate supports [APIs](https://docs.frigate.video/integrations/api/frigate-http-api) that can be used to get access to the videos stored in the Video store.
   - **[Experimental] GenAI Integration**: When enabled (`NVR_GENAI=true`), Frigate can leverage the OEP VLM Microservice to generate AI-powered event descriptions for enhanced video analytics.

-- **VMS Event Router**:
+- **NVR Event Router**:

-  VMS Event Router is the glue layer between the (Frigate) NVR and the video analytics pipeline.
+  NVR Event Router is the glue layer between the (Frigate) NVR and the video analytics pipeline.
 This component serves two primary objectives.
     - It helps track the events raised by the NVR and connect the events of interest to the Video analytics pipeline like [Video search and summary](https://github.com/open-edge-platform/edge-ai-libraries/tree/main/sample-applications/video-search-and-summarization) application.
 The events of interest are determined by the query raised by the user.
 Video associated with the event can be further processed by the video analytics pipelines.
     - It provides mechanism to configure the applications available under video analytics category as appropriate to the target use cases.
 [Video search and summary](https://github.com/open-edge-platform/edge-ai-libraries/tree/main/sample-applications/video-search-and-summarization) sample application and [Image based Video Search](https://github.com/open-edge-platform/edge-ai-suites/tree/main/metro-ai-suite/image-based-video-search) sample application are two example pipelines.
 The latter is not integrated yet as part of Smart NVR offering.

 - **Reference UI**

-  A Gradio based UI helps exercise all the capabilities of the VMS Event Router.
+  A Gradio based UI helps exercise all the capabilities of the NVR Event Router.
 The capabilities supported in the UI can be directly mapped to the feature set of the sample application.

 ### Key Features
 - **Feature 1**: Architecture based on modular microservices enables composability and reconfiguration.